7 new iOS 14 features Apple borrowed from Android to make the iPhone better

 Widgets

-With the new operating systems, the revamped iPhone ($699 at Apple) and iPad ($340 at eBay) home screens will include widgets, which let you see information like the weather on your home screen at a glance.
+With the new operating systems, the revamped iPhone ($699 at Apple) and iPad ($278 at Back Market) home screens will include widgets, which let you see information like the weather on your home screen at a glance.
 Prior to the announcement at WWDC, iPhone users could only have apps on the iPhone home screen.
 But widgets, which contain more information and are more functional than app icons, have been a mainstay feature on Google's Android since its inception in 2008.

 App Clips